imagej/imagej.github.io/pages/Interactive_Marker-controlled_Watershed.md

     displayed in the canvas.

-![Examples of the 4 different display options.](Morphological-segmentation-result-examples.png "Examples of the 4 different display options.")
+![Examples of the 4 different display options.](/images/pages/Morphological-segmentation-result-examples.png "Examples of the 4 different display options.")"

 ### Post-processing panel

 ![Post-processing
-panel.](Morphological-segmentation-post-processing-panel.png
+panel.](/images/pages/Morphological-segmentation-post-processing-panel.png
-"Post-processing panel.")Similarly to the Results panel, this panel only gets enabled after running the segmentation pipeline.
+"Post-processing panel.")"Similarly to the Results panel, this panel only gets enabled after running the segmentation pipeline.

   - **Merge labels**: merge together labels selected by either the